SteavenGamerYT/LinuxScripts/README.md

  # Installtion

- Grbe Ubuntu 22.04 Server iso and install it as normal

- then

- download and run install.sh from https://github.com/SteavenBuntu/SteavenRepos without sudo

- then download and run install.sh from https://github.com/SteavenBuntu/SteavenGnome without sudo
+Download and run the fricking `install.sh` from guide

  # package manager (PLS DONT)